 In this case, four of the five steps in the hierarchy of hazards are used to keep the facility safe.
 By applying each of these steps properly, the facility will be far safer than if only one of them were used.
 Determining which of the hazard controls should be used in which situations can be difficult, but a facility should work to weigh out the benefits, hazards, costs, and other factors before making a final decision.

-Before implementing any part of hierarchy of hazard controls, it is important to determine the risks present in a given situation.
-A job hazards analysis (JHA) is an excellent strategy for identifying risks and will help determine which steps in the hierarchy of hazards will be most effective.
+Before implementing any part of Hierarchy of Controls, it is important to determine the risks present in a given situation.
+A Job Hazard Analysis, or JHA, is an excellent strategy for identifying already existing and potential hazards in the workplace.
+A JHA also works to identify the consequences of present risks and helps determine which steps in the hierarchy will be most effective.

 - Improper Equipment - Having the wrong equipment for a job can make it much more dangerous.
 Using a hammer to do the job of a screwdriver, for example, will result in a less secure fastening.

-- Lack of Awareness - If there is a hazard that could take employees by surprise, this should always be addressed.
-For example, if there is a ledge that is difficult to see when approaching, this is a major hazard that needs to be resolved.
+- Lack of Awareness - Hazards that could take employees by surprise should always be addressed.
+For example, imagine a ledge that is difficult to see, this is a major hazard that needs to be resolved.

-- Identify Potential Hazards - Identify any hazards that can be found in any of a job's steps.
+- Identify Potential Hazards - Identify hazards that can be found in any of the job's steps.

-- Assess the Severity of the Hazard - Rating each hazard based on severity is important.
+- Assess the Severity of the Hazard - Rate each hazard based on severity.
 If a hazard is present, but the only risk is that someone might get a papercut, the facility won't likely want to invest a massive amount of time or money into a solution.
-If the hazard is exposure to a cancer-causing chemical, it is essential to take major safety steps.

-- Assess the Probability of it Occurring - Similar to assessing the severity, assessing the probability of something dangerous occurring is also important.
-Problems that have a 1 in 100 million chance may not need as close of scrutiny as something that has a 1 in 10 chance of occurring, for example.
+- Assess the Probability of it Occurring - Similar to assessing the severity, assessing the probability of a dangerous outcome is also important.
+Problems that have a 1 in 100 million chance may not need as close of scrutiny as something that has a 1 in 10 chance of occurring.

-- Rate Each Hazard - Putting hazards in the order of importance is essential.
-This is done by taking the severity of the hazard and the probability of it occurring and rating them together.
+- Categorize Each Hazard - Order hazards according to importance.
+Do this by taking the severity of the hazard and the probability of it occurring and combining them.
 A serious hazard that has a high probability of happening is the most important to address.
-Lower risks and lower probabilities are assigned to each subsequent hazard.

 Just because a particular solution is proposed first doesn't always mean that it will be implemented.
 Writing down proposed solutions from the hierarchy of hazards is a good first step in determining the proper response to a given hazard and will serve as a starting point for making decisions in the future.